Updated April 19, 2020

-Cakewalk by BandLab is free, and it will remain free.
-In time, you can purchase add-ons if you desire, but there is so much included in this DAW that you needn’t pay for anything.
-At least not until your first recording contract!
+Cakewalk by BandLab is free, and it will remain so.
+In time, you can purchase add-ons if you desire, but there is so much in this DAW that you needn’t pay for anything.
+I recommend you try it for yourself.
+Here’s an install guide:

 Cakewalk by BandLab easy-install guide

-Download, install and run the BandLab Assistant.
+4. Download and install the BandLab Assistant.

-Click the green Install button to start the install process.
+9. Click the green Install button to start the install process.

 Cakewalk by BandLab will begin installing.
-Select a setup language:

-Upon accepting the license agreement the installation will continue.
+Upon accepting the license agreement, the installation will continue.

 Upon clicking the finish button, the BandLab Assistant will show the Cakewalk section as Up to date, and you’ll see that the Install button has now changed to an Open button:

 You might see a BandLab by Cakewalk app icon on your desktop, too.

 If you would like to install any Cakewalk add-ons at a later date, you can use the menu now included in the drop-down menu of the Open button: